 The Comeback subfield is set to 1 in a (Protected) Sensing Measurement Request frame addressed to an unassociated non-AP STA by an AP to indicate that the AP is not currently able to perform a new sensing measurement session with this non-AP STA.
 Otherwise, the Comeback subfield is set to 0.

-The Unassociated STA Comeback After Exponent subfield contains an unsigned integer.
+The STA Comeback After Exponent subfield contains an unsigned integer.
 It is encoded according to the conventions in 9.2.2 (Conventions).
-The Unassociated STA Comeback After value is equal to 2(Comeback After Exponent + 4)ms (giving it a value from 16 ms to 2048 ms).
+The STA Comeback After value is equal to 2(Comeback After Exponent + 4)ms (giving it a value from 16 ms to 2048 ms).
 It is a time after which the unassociated non-AP STA is expected to transmit a Sensing Measurement Query frame to the AP (see 11.55.1.4 (Sensing measurement session)).
-The Unassociated STA Comeback After Exponent subfield is reserved if the Comeback subfield is set to 0.
+The STA Comeback After Exponent subfield is reserved if the Comeback subfield is set to 0.

-The Unassociated STA Comeback Before Exponent subfield contains an unsigned integer.
+The STA Comeback Before Exponent subfield contains an unsigned integer.
 It is encoded according to the conventions in 9.2.2 (Conventions).
-The Unassociated STA Comeback Before value is equal to 2(Comeback Before Exponent + 12) ms (giving it a value from 4096 ms to 65536 ms).
+The STA Comeback Before value is equal to 2(Comeback Before Exponent + 12) ms (giving it a value from 4096 ms to 65536 ms).
 It is a time before which the unassociated non-AP STA is expected to transmit a Sensing Measurement Query frame to the AP (see 11.55.1.4 (Sensing measurement session)).
-The Unassociated STA Comeback Before Exponent subfield is reserved if the Comeback subfield is set to 0.
+The STA Comeback Before Exponent subfield is reserved if the Comeback subfield is set to 0.

 Instructions to the editor: please make the following changes to Figure 9-1139d in the subclause 9.6.7.50 (Protected) Sensing Measurement Response frame format in D1.1 as shown below: